Failed Sterilisation & Contraception Claims

 • Injectable hormones - these are injections of the hormone progestogen, which are given every two or three months to prevent pregnancy.
 If the injections are administered incorrectly, or if you were not adequately informed of the potential side effects and risks, you may have a claim if you suffer complications, or an unexpected pregnancy.

 • Oral contraceptives - these include combined oral contraceptives (which contain the hormones oestrogen and progestogen) and the progestogen-only oral contraceptive pill.
-If a healthcare professional prescribes these incorrectly - for example, if they fail to take into account your medical history or other medications you're taking - and you suffer side effects or an unwanted pregnancy as a result, you may be able to make a claim.
+If a healthcare professional prescribes these incorrectly - for example, if they fail to take into account your medical history or other medications you are taking - you may suffer side effects or an unplanned pregnancy as a result and may be able to make a claim.

 • Contraceptive implants - these are small flexible rods that are inserted under the skin of your upper arm and release progestogen to prevent pregnancy.
 If the implant is inserted incorrectly, or if it migrates or causes serious side effects, you may be able to claim compensation if this is due to medical negligence.

-All forms of contraception carry some risk or a failure rate, but when this is the result of medical negligence on the part of the professional carrying out a sterilisation procedure, it may be possible to claim financial compensation for the pain and suffering their mistakes have caused.
+All forms of contraception carry some risk or a failure rate, but when this is the result of medical negligence on the part of the professional carrying out the procedure or treatment, it may be possible to claim financial compensation for the pain and suffering their mistakes have caused.
 If you believe this to be the case, our team at JMW Solicitors is here to provide the guidance and support you need to make a claim.
+Our specialist medical negligence solicitors have helped many people in a similar position to yours to make successful failed sterilisation or failed contraception claims.

-The consequences of contraceptive failures and negligent treatment can be both physical and emotional, and they can significantly impact your life.
+The consequences of failed contraception and negligent treatment can be both physical and emotional, and they can significantly impact your life.
 Here are some of the potential consequences:

 • Physical complications - depending on the birth control method used, there can be a range of physical complications.
 For instance, an improperly inserted IUD can cause pain, heavy bleeding and potentially serious complications, like infection or damage to the uterus.
-Similarly, a failed sterilisation procedure can lead to complications such as infection, bleeding or injury to nearby organs.
+In a failed tubal ligation sterilisation, the fallopian tubes are at risk of injury, and other types of failed sterilisation procedure can lead to complications such as infection, bleeding or injury to nearby organs.

 • Financial impact - the financial impact of contraceptive failure can also be substantial.
 This can include the costs of pregnancy and childbirth, and the costs of raising a child if they are left with disabilities due to medical complications.
-If the contraceptive failure was due to medical negligence, these costs might be recoverable through a compensation claim.
+If the failure of a specific procedure was due to medical negligence, these costs might be recoverable through a compensation claim.

 If you believe you have suffered due to contraceptive failure as a result of medical negligence, you should seek legal advice as soon as possible.
 At JMW Solicitors, we can help you understand your rights and guide you through the process of making a compensation claim.

-At JMW Solicitors, we aim to make the process of making a contraception failure compensation claim as straightforward as possible.
-Here's how it works:
+At JMW Solicitors, we aim to make the process of making a compensation claim as straightforward as possible.
+Here is how it works:

-1. Initial consultation - our experienced solicitors will discuss your case with you in confidence to understand your situation, providing initial legal recommendations.
+1. Initial consultation - our experienced solicitors will discuss your case with you in confidence to understand your situation, providing their initial view on the prospects of success and/or what investigations are required.

-3. Claim submission - we will submit your claim, and work to obtain interim payments where possible if they are needed to cover the immediate care requirements for a disabled child.
+3. Claim submission - we will submit your claim, and work to obtain interim payments where possible if they are needed to cover your immediate care requirements.

 4. Resolution - we will work tirelessly to settle the claim at the earliest opportunity, helping you and your family move forward.